Welcome sign

 Getting started

-• User types - career explorers and supported
+• user types: career explorers and supporters

 My Dashboard

-1. Career Exploration: Discover career areas and potential job choices
+1. Career Exploration: discover career areas and potential job choices

-2. My Strengths: Find strengths
+2. My Strengths: discover personal strengths

-3. Sensory Preferences: Define preferred work environment
+3. Sensory Preferences: define preferred work environment

-4. Post-school Pathways: Explore learning preferences and options after leaving school
+4. Post-school Pathways: explore learning preferences and options after leaving school

 Tips for creating student logins and passwords